formats back

 Too many advertisements

-Amazon.com is riddled with ads – specifically pop-up ads – that each prompt the user to buy another product, based on the user’s unique purchase history.
+Amazon.com is riddled with ads – specifically pop-up ads during streaming videos – that each prompt the user to buy another product, based on the user’s unique purchase history.
 Not only do many people find these ads annoying, but they tend to drive users to make unwanted and perhaps unbudgeted impulse buys.
 And while 84% of all shoppers have made impulse buys at one point or another, it may be easier to do so on Amazon since it invests heavily in exposing shoppers to new products at every step of their Amazon experience – from first opening the homepage all the way through checkout.
 The economic consequences on consumers living beyond their means can be devastating; various studies, for instance, show that materialism correlates to unhappiness in relationships.

 Becoming a monopoly hurts shoppers

-With Amazon’s 2017 acquisition of Whole Foods and its subsequent launch of Amazon Fresh in the spring of 2021, the company has become a monopoly of successfully merchandizing convenience, especially during the pandemic.
+With Amazon’s 2017 acquisition of Whole Foods and its subsequent launch of Amazon Fresh in the spring of 2021, the company has become a monopoly of successfully merchandizing convenience, especially during the height of the pandemic.
 Between Amazon Prime, as well as introducing cashierless supermarkets, the company will continue accounting for a large chunk of consumers’ spending.
 But shoppers may ultimately lose out; monopolies kill competition (e.g., Amazon was put under the spotlight for using data from its own sellers to launch competing products) and, once king, they can willingly change customer perks that made them so popular in the first place.
 Plus, the growing success of Amazon and its slew of digital endeavors may cause people and shop owners to lose their jobs as online purchases continue to climb.
 As Amazon expands to target other goods sectors, including providing delivery services for restaurant-prepared meals and Prime Air, its drone delivery service, which may put delivery people out of work.

 Three reasons Amazon is great!